Jen-Harris/portfolio/README.md

 ## Donut4Life
 _*1 Day Hackathon in collaboration with RNLI, Facebook & Ladies that UX | 4.11.17*_

-__Coming Soon__
+### Summary :page_with_curl:

+### Challenge :dizzy:

+### Solution :bulb:

+### Prototype :pencil:
+Taking the color scheme from the RNLI website and design elments from Fitbit we created the following prototype:

 ## All About Me
 _*3 week Client Project | 25.9.17 - 13.10.17*_

 ### Summary :page_with_curl:
 At Founders and Coders we have a long standing relationship with [Anna Frued Centre](http://www.annafreud.org/) and the idea for "All About Me" came from a short ideation session with young people and clinicians.
-All about me is an app to help young people with mental ill health transition to adult care by providing them with a simple form that enables them to explain personal details about themselves to avoid repeating distressing memories with multiple new clinicians.
+_*All About Me*_ is an app to help young people with mental ill health transition to adult care by providing them with a simple form that enables them to explain personal details about themselves to avoid repeating distressing memories with multiple clinicians.

 ### Challenge :dizzy:
 Currently young people use a paper form to provide information the their future clinicians.
 We needed to ensure that the app provides a more engaging alternative to the current solution whilst minimising the distress caused with more challenging questions.